I have a very brief description of my creative life and a longer version for those with more time and interest.

 A month before my discharge I met Richard Goetz, a nationally known artist, who was a preeminent colorist and painter.
-Amazingly, he was teaching a class at the local Community Center where I signed up for the painting class.
+Amazingly, he was teaching a class at the local Community Center where I had signed up for the painting class.
 He asked if I would like to become an apprentice for him and his wife, Edith.
 They were going to have their annual summer workshop in Santa Fe, New Mexico right after my discharge from the military.
 The timing was perfect.

 It was a glorious time in Santa Fe.
 People came from all over the country to paint the colorful landscapes and light of New Mexico with Richard and to draw the human figure under Edith’s tutelage in the afternoon, inside when the monsoon rains would come.
 To be a young artist, painting in the high desert of New Mexico felt so exhilarating and romantic.

 After the summer workshop, we returned to Richard's and Edith's home in Oklahoma City.
 I was to take care of their place there as they continued on to their other home in New York.
 Before departing, Richard said to me that he would make me a nationally known artist within five years (he had a lot of connections and influence in the art world).
 I held in my hands the possibility of recognition as well as financial security, what so many artists long for, yet a feeling was gnawing at me that I had much to learn and experience about life yet.
 I knew that I would have to leave Richard and Edith and find my own way—to find my own unique visual “voice”—no matter how difficult that road might be.
 It was after I left that people and events started coming to me of a very different nature—events that started to change my life in emotional and spiritual ways, which in turn lead to deeper levels of perception.
 It was these perceptions that became the cornerstones of my art.